 What to consider when looking at revenue growth

 Analyzing revenue growth doesn't just mean thinking of new ways to bring money in through every existing and potential channel possible.
 Diligently examine your company's financial statements: observe which internal processes or aspects of your product are responsible for top line revenue growth, which aspects are causing decreases in revenue, and how your long-term outlook is shaping up.

 Then you can start scheming about new revenue drivers.

 There are a number of different roads you can go down with revenue drivers - tailor your approach based on what you have to offer.

-Each of these channels can have real positive effects on your revenue growth, but you have to strategize.
+Each of these channels can have real positive effects on your income statement, but you have to strategize.
 Each of them requires time and investment - they’re only worth it if you have the time and means to do them well.

 What is causing decreases in revenue?

 Any revenue growth strategies you do implement will only be successful if you can figure out what exactly is undermining your revenue growth in the first place.

 Churn: As we mentioned above, churn is the mortal enemy of healthy revenue growth.
 Understanding and reducing churn are fundamental to maintaining a healthy level of revenue growth.

 UX: Is your product performing at the right level?
 Are you updating regularly?
 Are your updates well-targeted/well-tested?